nikosdrog/simplified-e-commerce-application/README.md

 Another challenge was that i had never written unit tests before.
 To overcome this, i used **ChatGPT** for guidance, which helped me understand the process and successfully implement the tests for key components.

 I also wanted to make the user experience (UX) as functional as possible.
 To achieve this, i researched what major websites like **Skroutz** were doing and incorporated some of their UX principles into my project.

+### Bonus and extra features i implemented

+The app is fully **responsive** and works across all screen sizes.
+I used **Tailwind CSS** to achieve this easily and efficiently.
+I also implemented **pagination**, which works both in the search results and the main product list, ensuring smooth navigation through the products.

+Additionally, I added a **dark mode** feature to enhance user experience by allowing users to switch between light and dark themes.
+I made sure to include all the optional requirements from the assignment to provide a complete solution.

+As an extra feature, I implemented a custom **AddRemoveItems** component.
+When no product is added to the cart, a button with text appears.
+Once you click the button, it dynamically shows the quantity selector, allowing the user to increase or decrease the number of items.
+In the **Basket view**, if the user tries to remove the last item by clicking the minus (-) button, a **modal** pops up asking whether they want to confirm the removal or keep the item in the basket.